Bochy gets 1,000th win with Giants, SF tops Mets 9-3 in 10

 Giants: C Buster Posey missed his third straight game since hurting his right hamstring Saturday and had an MRI that showed a mild strain. … RHP Trevor Gott, who hasn’t pitched since May 24 because of a strained right forearm, remained on the IL, a decision tied to Posey’s injury.

-Mets: 2B Robinson Canó, out since straining his left quadriceps on May 22, said Sunday he would be activated for the homestand opener, but he was not.
-Manager Mickey Callaway, asked whether Canó, was close to returning, said he’s progressing and did not give a date. … McNeil, sidelined since May 21 by a left hamstring injury, was activated from the IL and RHP Tyler Bashlor was optioned to Syracuse (IL). … INF Dominic Smith missed his second straight start after spraining his right thumb during a swing Saturday but flied out as a pinch hitter. … INF Jed Lowrie, out since spring training with a sprained left knee, is “a ways away,” according to Callaway.
+Mets: 2B Robinson Canó, out since straining his left quadriceps on May 22, said Sunday he would be activated for the homestand opener, but he was not. … McNeil, sidelined since May 21 by a left hamstring injury, was activated from the IL and RHP Tyler Bashlor was optioned to Syracuse (IL). … INF Dominic Smith missed his second straight start after spraining his right thumb during a swing Saturday but flied out as a pinch hitter. … INF Jed Lowrie, out since spring training with a sprained left knee, is “a ways away,” according to Callaway.

-Umpires: Tom Hallion was forced to leave after hit on the mask by a foul ball in the fourth.
-He finished the inning, then was replaced behind the plate in the fifth by Vic Carapazza, who had been at second base.

 UP NEXT